ASD-Blueprint/desktop.gov.au/blueprint/security/incident-response-plan.md

 In the first instance the Microsoft 365 Service health status page should be consulted, followed by the Microsoft 365 Status Twitter account.
 If no issues are identified by either of these resources, then Agency-specific scenarios should be explored such as loss of Internet connect, Local Area Network (LAN) outage, etc.

-As an example on how to navigate the Microsoft 365 Service health status page, please refer to Figure 4 below.
+As an example of how to navigate the Microsoft 365 Service health status page, please refer to Figure 4 below.

 ![Figure 4 Office 365 Service Outages](/assets/images/security/o365-service-outages.png)
+Figure 4 Office 365 Service Outages

 Agency cyber security personnel can use the dashboard to determine if a service is down, whether the issue is widespread and affecting the underlying services, or whether there is no identified outage.
 This page can also be used to review ongoing service advisories such as those identified below in Figure 5.

 ![Figure 5 Office 365 Service Health Advisories](/assets/images/security/o365-service-health-advisories.png)
+Figure 5 Office 365 Service Health Advisories

 ##### Recommendation